Sam-Chanow/Bitcoin-IGASS/README.md

 ## Usage

+IMPORTANT: YOU CANNOT RUN THE FILES INDEPENDENTLY.
+THEY MUST BE RUN FROM THE BASH SCRIPTS BECAUSE OF FILE PATHING

 **Building the Dataset:**

 Run ```/bin/build.sh``` and fill in any propmted information in the terminal.
 NOTICE: This will overwrite the data in the dataset directories.